nikbearbrown/Computational-Finance-with-Excel-Python-and-LLMs/Chapters/Introduction_to_Computational_Finance_Chapter_1.md

    b) Clean the same dataset using Python
    c) Ask an LLM to identify potential issues and generate cleaning code
    d) Compare the results of the three cleaning approaches

+   **What you're learning**: This is the big one.
+Your three cleaning approaches will give you different results.
+Excel's forward-fill will handle missing values differently than Python's.
+The LLM might suggest removing outliers that you think should be kept.
+There's no single "correct" answer—but there are better and worse approaches depending on what you're trying to analyze.
+The exercise forces you to defend your cleaning choices.
+"Why did you forward-fill instead of interpolating?"
+"Why did you remove that outlier?"
+If you can't explain your reasoning, you don't understand what you're doing.

 3. **Technical Indicator Implementation**